-Local and regional representatives across the EU are responsible for the implementation of around 70% of EU legislation.
+Cities and regions across the European Union are responsible for the implementation of around 70% of European legislation.

-Their growing impact, thanks to their devolved powers, on the drafting of such legislation puts these authorities in a unique position when it comes to articulating a vision for sustainable development and territorial cohesion.
+Their growing impact, thanks to their devolved powers, on the drafting of EU legislation puts these authorities in a unique position when it comes to articulating a vision for sustainable development and territorial cohesion.
+When it comes to achieving the Sustainable Development Goals (SDGs), 65% of the targets cannot be reached without the full involvement of local and regional governments.

 Progressive local and regional politicians are changing the way Europe works on the ground, safeguarding social and territorial cohesion, and taking forward a growth model that steers clear from austerity-only measures.